-A new effort to improve law for renters
+A bill proposes change in landlord/tenant law; no improvement critic says.

-Got a case of the winter blues?
-Mount Magazine State Park and Arkansas's Wine Country have the cure.
+Looking for a new way to explore Arkansas?
+Visit Arkansas's past with this statewide tour of historic properties.

-A court of competent jurisdiction may, upon conviction of a tenant for refusal to vacate upon notice, issue a:Some lower-level courts have held the criminal law unconstitutional.
+A court of competent jurisdiction may, upon conviction of a tenant for refusal to vacate upon notice, issue a:Some lower-level courts have held the criminal law unconstitutional, including in Northeast Arkansas, where Johnson lives.
 The legal action followed the legislature's refusal to adopt an earlier decriminalization proposal produced by a study commission including representatives of landlords and tenants.

 (1) Writ of possession for the county sheriff to evict the tenant from the leased premises; or